When Will Britain’s Politicians Have the Guts to Take Lessons From Asia?

-After a year in which nothing could be taken for granted, one conclusion from 2020 – which can be said with cast iron certainty – is that no country anywhere in the world has anything to learn from Britain’s handling of Covid-19.
+After a year in which nothing could be taken for granted, one conclusion from 2020 – which can be said with cast-iron certainty – is that no country anywhere in the world has anything to learn from Britain’s handling of Covid-19.

 This isn’t to say the UK’s response to the pandemic has been uniquely bad.
 Indeed, the country has experienced roughly the same number of deaths as Italy, and only slightly more per head than France and Spain.
 Nor is its extraordinary death count, and ongoing economic armageddon, primarily the result of Westminster incompetence.
 Death rates in Wales and Scotland are broadly the same as in England, and while neither the Welsh Assembly nor Holyrood possess the political levers they might have wished for in dealing with the pandemic, it’s unlikely their response, either with further devolution or even independence, would have been much different to the rest of Western Europe.
 At best, they might have matched Ireland, which has suffered half the number of deaths as Scotland despite having a population of comparable size.

 While Britain’s response to Covid-19 has no doubt been an abject failure, the fact is its mismanagement of the crisis has actually been rather typical of an OECD country.
 The consolation for many Europeans whenever faced with social failure in recent decades – from foreign policy to incarceration rates – is that at least they’ve been faring better than across the Atlantic.
-Yet Europe’s ‘Big 5’ have lost almost 300,000 lives to the virus – more than the US relative to population.
+Yet Europe’s ‘Big Five’ have lost almost 300,000 lives to the virus – more than the US relative to population.
 Meanwhile, the economies of France, Britain, Spain and Italy contracted by around 10% last year – more than double that of Donald Trump’s America.

-Compare all of this to Vietnam, a relatively poor country which shares a 1,300 kilometre border with China.
+Compare all of this to Vietnam, a relatively poor country which shares a 1,300km border with China.
 Since March, only 35 lives have been lost to Covid-19 and, alongside its far larger neighbour, Vietnam is almost unique in posting economic growth for last year.
 While South Korea, Japan, Taiwan and Thailand have all outperformed the West on public health, they also endured recession.
 What’s more, with the exception of Thailand, all are far wealthier.

 As such, HSBC has concluded that Vietnam, alongside Singapore, has been particularly outstanding in its response to the pandemic.
 Yet even this fails to emphasise what the former has accomplished.
 While Singapore is a tiny city-state at the end of the Malay peninsula and is, per head, one of the wealthiest countries on Earth, Vietnam has a population of almost 100 million, shares a huge land border with the country where the virus originated, and has only about a third of the wealth of Bulgaria per person.

 The reaction from many Brits to this news, at least in my experience, is disbelief.
 How can a poor Asian country have fared so much better than ours?
 How has Vietnam’s loss of life been so minimal and the impact on its economy so insignificant?
-Wasn’t there meant to be a trade off between the two?
+Wasn’t there meant to be a trade-off between the two?
 Surely this is just another case of an authoritarian regime cooking the books.

 On this final charge, the answer is no, with a number of independent sources corroborating the Vietnamese government’s claims.
 One is Guy Thwaites, professor of infectious diseases at the University of Oxford, and based in Ho Chi Minh City.
 After overseeing nearly 20,000 tests in the country, his own conclusions matched official data.